keniasousa/keniasousa.github.io/about.md

 ---

 I am Kenia Sousa, mom to two beautiful and creative kids and wife to an amazing man.
 I'm a Process Engineer at TD Bank in Canada.
+I'm a Lean Six Sigma Black Belt applying advanced statistical analysis of process improvement.
 I love working with a group of  people who are always looking to improve customer and colleague experience using a continuous improvement philopsophy.

 Previously, I was a business analyst in one of the biggest education programmes of the European Commission, [Erasmus+][erasmus-plus]{:target="_blank"} in Belgium.